 How to make hustle culture work for you without burning out:

 Establish why you’re hustling:

 Is your hustle for today or for tomorrow?
 Like I said before, creating tasks that are gratifying and fulfilling on their own helps to recharge the battery and give you more hustle power.
 When I go to the gym, I do it for the immediate payoff.
-Cardio helps quiet my mind.
-My anxiety and restlessness decreases.
-Lifting weights helps me focus and pull me to the present moment.
+Cardio helps quiet my mind and decrease my anxiety and restlessness.
+Lifting weights helps me focus and pulls me to the present moment.